 Orderbook: Orderbooks are sets of orders.
 Filecoin maintains separate orderbooks for Storage Market and Retrieval market.

-Pledge: A pledge is a commitment to offer storage (specifically a sector(s)) to the network.
+Pledge: A pledge is a commitment to offering storage (specifically a sector(s)) to the network.
 Storage Miners must submit their pledge to the ledger(filecoin blockchain) in order to start accepting orders in the Storage Market.
 A pledge consists of the size of the pledged sector and the collateral deposited by the Storage Miner.

 Users share their intentions by making orders.
 Clients submit bid orders, specifying the price they want to pay.
 Miners submit ask orders, specifying the price they want to receive.
-When bid and ask orders match, client and miner both sign a deal order and submit it to the blockchain.
+When bid and ask orders match, the client and miner both sign a deal order and submit it to the blockchain.

 It is a decentralized exchange run by the Network, where all asks and bids are stored in the blockchain for storing data on Filecoin network.

-A Client submits a bid order(using PUT protocol, explained in next section) to the Storage Orderbook.
+A Client submits a bid order(using PUT protocol, explained in the next section) to the Storage Orderbook.
 Clients must deposit the coins specified in the order & specify the number of replicas they want to be stored.
 Clients can either submit multiple orders or specify a replication factor in an order.
 Higher redundancy(higher replication factor) results in a higher tolerance for storage faults(discussed below).

 Storage Miners pledge their storage to the network by depositing collateral via a pledge transaction in the blockchain via Manage.PledgeSector.
-The collateral(filecoins) is deposited for the time intended to provide the service, and it is returned if the miner generates proofs of storage for the data they commit to store.
+The collateral(filecoins) is deposited for the time intended to provide the service, and it is returned if the miner generates proofs of storage for the data they committed to store.
 If some proofs of storage fail, a proportional amount of collateral is lost.
 Once the pledge transaction appears in the blockchain, miners can offer their storage in the Storage Market: they set their price and add an ask order to the market’s orderbook.

 Once the pledge transaction appears in the blockchain (hence in the AllocTable), miners can offer their storage in the Storage Market: they set their price and add an ask order to the market’s orderbook via Put.AddOrders.